guilherme-aroliveira/my-obsidian-vault/Computer Science/Cloud Providers/AWS/VPC.md

 Para obter alta disponibilidade no nat gateway ele devera rodar em mais de uma subnet. nat gaeway precisa de um ip elastico (Ip estático)

+Elastic beandstalck is AWS platform as a swrvice solution.
+It's a platform where it can launch an app without having to maintain the underlying infrastructure.
+The user is still reponsible for the EC2 instance, but AWS will provide updates that the user can supply --> the update can be applied manually or automatically

+Elastic beanstalk can hanlde application scaling, underlying it uses a lod balancer and an autoscaling grup to achieve it. scaling evenrt can be scaheduled or enable autoscaling based on a metric.
+It'ß similar to Heroku.
+The support plataform are: PHP, Java, .Net, NodeJS, Python, Ruby, Go an Docker

+When an Elastic Beanstalsk environment is deployed it creates a CNAME (hostname that) that it can be used as endpoint.
+Once Elastic Beanstalsk  is running, the application can be deployed on it by using the EB Command line utility